Film editing: Women in film editing

-Post-production
+Post-production editing

-Post-production editing may be summarized by three distinct phases commonly referred to as the editor's cut, the director's cut, and the final cut.
+The post-production process of editing a film is typically divided into three distinct stages, commonly referred to as the editor's cut, the director's cut, and the final cut.
+In the 21st century, it is extremely rare to perform editing by literally cutting strips of film.
+It would be more technically accurate to say that an editor prepares an "assembly" of digital video clips, but the word "cut" remains in widespread use.

-There are several editing stages and the editor's cut is the first.
-An editor's cut (sometimes referred to as the "Assembly edit" or "Rough cut") is normally the first pass of what the final film will be when it reaches picture lock.
+An editor's cut (sometimes referred to as the "assembly edit" or "rough cut") is normally the first pass of what the final film will be when it reaches picture lock.
+It is the "most basic cut possible".
+For many reasons, as explained further in the production board article, the scenes in most films are not shot in the order in which they appear in the script.
+The editor's main task at this stage is to arrange all the scenes in the correct order.

 The film editor usually starts working while principal photography starts.
 Sometimes, prior to cutting, the editor and director will have seen and discussed "dailies" (raw footage shot each day) as shooting progresses.
 As production schedules have shortened over the years, this co-viewing happens less often.
-Screening dailies give the editor a general idea of the director's intentions.
-Because it is the first pass, the editor's cut might be longer than the final film.
+Screening dailies gives the editor a general idea of the director's intentions.

+Because it is the first pass and generally includes everything, the editor's cut is usually much longer than the final film.
 The editor continues to refine the cut while shooting continues, and often the entire editing process goes on for many months and sometimes more than a year, depending on the film.
+The editor's cut is an opportunity for the editor to shape the story and present their vision of how the film should unfold.
+It provides a solid foundation for further collaboration with the director, allowing them to assess the initial assembly and provide feedback or guidance on the creative direction.